MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -Enabled
-!!!
-Exchange Server 2010

-The Enabled parameter specifies whether enabled or disabled role assignments should be returned.
-To return enabled role assignments, specify a value of $True.
-To return disabled role assignments, specify a value of $False.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 The Enabled parameter specifies whether enabled or disabled role assignments should be returned.
 To return enabled role assignments, specify a value of $true.
 To return disabled role assignments, specify a value of $false.

 ```yaml
 Type: $true | $false